kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 [node affinity](https://git.k8s.io/community/contributors/design-proposals/scheduling/nodeaffinity.md)
 and for [inter-pod affinity/anti-affinity](https://git.k8s.io/community/contributors/design-proposals/scheduling/podaffinity.md) contain extra background information about these features.

-Once a Pod is assigned to a Node, the kubelet runs the Pod and allocates node-local resources.
+Once a Pod is  successfully assigned to a Node, the kubelet runs the Pod and allocates node-local resources.
 The [topology manager](/docs/tasks/administer-cluster/topology-manager/) can take part in node-level resource allocation decisions.